Professor Karen Weyler

 Heath Anthology of American Literature, 4th ed., Vol. 1

-This is a discussion-oriented class: Students have a responsibility both to speak and to listen to their instructor and their classmates.
-Students will be expected to participate on a daily basis by engaging in small group and whole class discussions, being attentive to discussions, asking questions, and reading aloud passages from our text.
+This is a discussion-oriented class, which means that students will be expected to participate on a daily basis, by participating in small group and whole class discussions, being attentive to discussions, asking questions, recording responses on the board, and reading aloud passages from our texts.

 Student Learning Goals

-In this speaking-intensive course, students will speak frequently, both formally and informally.
-We will use discussion and formal presentations as means of exploring important questions about the development of American literature.
+In this writing-intensive course, students will write frequently, both formally and informally.
+We will use writing as a means of exploring important questions about the development of American literature.
+Students will write multiple drafts of assignments; through conferences with the professor and peer editing sessions, students will receive and incorporate constructive criticism to improve their written work.
 By the end of the semester, students will understand the historical and cultural contexts in which pre-1865 American literature has been produced by diverse groups of people, as well as the various genres in which Americans have expressed themselves.
-By the end of the semester, students will be able to speak clearly, coherently, and insightfully about pre-1865 American literature.
+By the end of the semester, students will be able to write clearly, coherently, and insightfully about pre-1865 American literature.

 Course Requirements and Evaluation